 American Queen Cabins

-The rest of the cabins are small by industry standards, from 130 square feet for the24 inside cabins to 190 square feet for the 95 deluxe outside staterooms with verandahs.
+The rest of the cabins are also small by big-ship standards (but fairly in line with river vessels), from 130 square feet for the 24 inside cabins to 190 square feet for the 95 deluxe outside staterooms with verandahs.
 There are 25 superior outside staterooms with verandahs located on the top deck; though they have a bit more space (230 square feet), the decor is largely identical to that found in the deluxe outsides.

 American Queen Cabin Reviews

 204 & 206 ..nicely appointed but walls are thin

 431 (named "Buffalo River") was on the Observation deck roughly midship, and handily near to laundry.
 Access to cabin is from the deck, and there are 2 chairs and small table outside cabin where you can sit & chat to neighbours and passers by.
 Although small, the...continue

 Our cabin had it's own private veranda. the veranda was a little small but very useable.
 The drawback to this room is that it is right above the engine room.
 This room is very noisy when the engines are running.
 This is not the room for a good night's sleep!!!!!!